omerkyc/adaptive-study-agent/README.md

 ## How it works

-1. `study_agent/mastery.py` — a pure rule-based pass (no LLM) that groups past quiz attempts by concept and computes accuracy per concept.
+1. `study_agent/mastery.py`: a pure rule-based pass (no LLM) that groups past quiz attempts by concept and computes accuracy per concept.
    Concepts below a threshold (default 70%) are flagged as "weak."
-2. `study_agent/quiz_generator.py` — sends the study material and the list of weak concepts to Claude (`claude-haiku-4-5-20251001`), asking it to generate multiple-choice questions targeting those concepts, with an answer key and an explanation for each.
+2. `study_agent/quiz_generator.py`: sends the study material and the list of weak concepts to Claude (`claude-haiku-4-5-20251001`), asking it to generate multiple-choice questions targeting those concepts, with an answer key and an explanation for each.
-3. `run_baseline.py` — CLI that wires the two together, prints the quiz, and saves it as JSON.
+3. `run_baseline.py`: the CLI that wires the two together, prints the quiz, and saves it as JSON.

 ## Setup